2020–21 Nepal Tri-Nation Series: Squads

-Netherlands coach Ryan Campbell selected a squad missing several English county-based players and New Zealand-based Logan van Beek.
+Netherlands coach Ryan Campbell selected a squad missing several English county-based players and the New Zealand-based Logan van Beek.
 Malaysia's coach Bilal Asad named an experienced squad including captain Ahmad Faiz, vice-captain Virandeep Singh and former national captain Anwar Arudin.
 The Cricket Association of Nepal (CAN) initially named a preliminary squad of twenty players, with senior players Basant Regmi and Sharad Vesawkar rested.
 Nepal announced their final squad of fifteen players on 14 April.
 The day before the tournament, Paras Khadka was ruled out of the series due to a shoulder injury and replaced by Sundeep Jora.